GluuFederation/gluu-docker/examples/multi-hosts/README.md

 - Swarm manager, consists of `manager` node
 - Swarm worker, consists of `worker-1` and `worker-2` node

-These nodes are created/destroyed using `docker-machine`.
-Nodes are deployed as DigitalOcean droplets.
+These nodes are created/destroyed using `docker-machine` and are deployed as DigitalOcean droplets.

 Refer to https://docs.docker.com/engine/swarm/key-concepts/#nodes for an overview of each role.

 ### Set Up Nodes

-We need to create a file contains DigitalOcean access token:
+We need to create a file containing DigitalOcean access token:

     echo $DO_TOKEN > $PWD/volumes/digitalocean-access-token